Sustainability & CSR > Sustainability Strategy >

 Food

-• Diverted to a third party as animal feed and NagaFarm for black soldier fly composting
+• Collected by a third party for animal feed, and sent to NagaFarm for black soldier fly composting

 • Designed buffet stations to provide live cooking and individually portioned servings for selected food items